Living with alopecia: Resilience through shared experiences and support

 - The total number of people with alopecia is almost equal to the population of Houston.

-- As an autoimmune disease, people with alopecia are at risk for other autoimmune diseases such as thyroid disease or diabetes, but by itself it is relatively benign.
+- As an autoimmune disease, people with alopecia are at risk for other autoimmune diseases. thyroid disease or diabetes, but by itself it is relatively benign.

 - The psychological impact can be made so much easier when you know you are not alone.
 We have now attended three NAAF conferences, and plan to make this an annual family event.
 Families and kids share similar stories of concerned strangers assuming that “it” is cancer, and watching those who have grown up with alopecia and into amazing young adults gives every parent a huge dose of hope.